sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_sort_example_1.png)

-Sorting can be unintutive when text is slightly misaligned vertically (which oftne happens with handwriting).
-In the following image, the line in red reads as succeeding the target line, but for Sensible, it precedes the target line:
+Sorting can be unintutive when text is slightly misaligned vertically (alsooften happens with handwriting).
+In the following image, a human reader may intepret the red line as succeeding the target line, but for Sensible it precedes the target line:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_sort_example_2.png)